Relocation of association football teams in the United Kingdom: Kingstonian

 Kingstonian F.C. remained at Richmond Road for most of the 20th century, it thus being referred to as the club's 'traditional home'.
 The maintenance of the site increasingly became more than the club's income could support and parts of the site were sold off for redevelopment; the 'Kingstonian petrol station' occupying much of the Richmond Road frontage since 1956, and the former running track and reserve pitch redeveloped for housing in the 1970s.
 The club eventually sold the site and moved out of Richmond Road in 1988.
 The stadium was demolished after 1989 and the remainder of the site redeveloped for housing.

 After a season and a half ground-sharing at Hampton F.C.'s Beveree ground, Kingstonian opened their new Kingsmeadow Stadium (on the site of the old Norbiton Sports Ground owned by Kingston Council) in August 1989.

 After financial mismanagement and over-spending in a chase for success, Kingstonian entered administration to avoid bankruptcy and lost the Kingsmeadow lease in October 2001.
 It was assigned in April 2002 by the administrators to a property developer, Rajesh Khosla, who was also by then owner of the club.
 AFC Wimbledon were already sub-tenants at Kingsmeadow, before raising £2.4 million to buy the lease from Khosla in June 2003, with a view to making Kingsmeadow their home in the short term until their intended move to a site in Wimbledon became feasible for them.
 Kingstonian secured a 25-year sub-tenancy agreement with AFC Wimbledon, with customary break clauses.
 The clubs operated a ground-sharing arrangement, with Kingstonian receiving preferentially cheap rental terms.
 In 2015, AFC Wimbledon agreed plans to sell Kingsmeadow to Chelsea in order to help finance their plans to move back to a new stadium in Wimbledon.
 Chelsea have stated that they wish to use Kingsmeadow for their own youth and women's teams and are not willing to accommodate Kingstonian.
 On 22 February 2017, Kingstonian announced that they will be sharing Leatherhead F.C.'s ground at Fetcham Grove for the 2017–18 season.
 On 16 January 2018, Kingstonian announced they would be on the move once more, this time to King George's Field in Tolworth to share with Corinthian-Casuals F.C. starting in the 2018–19 season.

-The sale was hugely detrimental to Kingstonian, it has made the local club's future very uncertain, with them unable to play in a ground that is now too big and expensive for a non-league side and one which they no longer have any decision over, having now to relocate.
+The sale was detrimental to Kingstonian, as the ground is too big and expensive for a non-league side.